 K7 Computing, based in Chennai, India, is yet another name that is new to the VB test bench, but again the firm is far from new to the game, having produced its first anti-virus product as long ago as 1992.
-Along with the Total Security suite seen here, which includes firewall and especially the aging and less relevant DOS set, this was far from surprising for a newcomer not using anyone else's technology.
-K7 has clearly been working hard on the latest threats and achieved full coverage of the WildList set.
-With just a couple of items in the clean sets adjudged to be 'riskware', K7 can proudly claim its first VB100.
+Along with the Total Security suite seen here, which includes firewall and anti-spam functions, a standalone anti-virus product and a corporate edition are also available.